11:45-12:15

 30 mins

-Making Lean Stick
+Making Lean Stick in Complex Environments

 The Russian Doll Principle: Moving from Chaos to High-Performing Teams